By Xam Riche on May 14, 2026 • 7 min read

 | Use this when late meals, skipped meals, or irregular rhythm are part of the sleep story | Meal timing and gut symptoms |

-Sleep/gut-brain context bridge.
 The useful move is to sort the pattern before adding more rules.
-Track the variables that actually changed, use the printable sheet if the pattern is noisy, and escalate symptoms that are severe, new, progressive, bloody, dehydrating, or outside your familiar baseline.
+Track what actually changed, keep sleep beside meal timing and stress rather than above everything else, and escalate symptoms that are severe, new, progressive, bloody, dehydrating, or outside your familiar baseline.

 Xam Riche is a gut health solopreneur and founder of YourFitNature, dedicated to helping people navigate digestive wellness through evidence-based information and personal experience.
 After years of struggling with IBS and bloating, Xam discovered the transformative power of the low FODMAP diet and now shares practical, science-backed guidance to help others find relief.
 While not a medical professional, Xam combines extensive research with lived experience to create accessible, empowering resources for the gut health community.
 Learn more about our mission